-Applications for a Draft Plan of Subdivision or implementing Zoning By-law may not be submitted until the Block Plan and Block Servicing Strategy have been endorsed by Council.
+Applications for a Draft Plan of Subdivision or implementing Zoning By-law may not be submitted until the Block Plan and Block Servicing Strategy have been accepted by the Director of Planning.
 All proponents are required to request a pre-consultation meeting with Planning Staff prior to the submission of any development application, in order to identify the studies and/or reports required to carry out the application.
-The pre-consultation process may commence prior to Council endorsement, provided that the Block Plan and Block Servicing Strategy process has reached a point where requirements for a complete application can be determined.
+The pre-consultation process may commence prior to acceptance from by the Director of Planning, provided that the Block Plan and Block Servicing Strategy process has reached a point where requirements for a complete application can be determined.
+If the Block Plan or any supporting documents do not align with the policy direction of the Official Plan or are not to the satisfaction of the Director of Planning, the applicant may be required to revise and resubmit or apply for an Official Plan Amendment.
+Approved Block Plans may be included as an Appendix to the City's Official Plan for transparency and ease of use, however they will not form part of the Official Plan.

-Planning Staff and Public Works Staff will work with Block Plan and Block Servicing Strategy proponents throughout the process, in order to provide the opportunity to streamline subsequent submission requirements for future development requirements.
-Any development application for properties subject to Block Plan areas within the City shall demonstrate to the City's satisfaction that the proposal is generally consistent with the applicable Block Plan, and will contribute to meeting the vision, key directions, and any additional requirements for specific areas as outlined within the Official Plan and Urban Design Manual, and Block Servicing Strategy.
+Planning Staff and Public Works Staff will work with Block Plan and Block Servicing Strategy proponents throughout the process, in order to provide the opportunity to streamline subsequent submission requirements for future development applications.
+Any development application for properties subject to Block Plan areas within the City shall demonstrate to the City's satisfaction that the proposal is generally consistent with the applicable Block Plan, and will contribute to meeting the vision, key directions, and any additional requirements for specific areas as outlined within the Official Plan, Urban Design Manual, and Block Servicing Strategy.
 Block Plans may be amended through the development approval process, provided the relevant City requirements continue to be met.